pazcharles02/OBS-and-Twitch-Livestreaming/docs/search.md

     6. Next Meeting
     Record the date, time, and location of your next meeting.
 Record what the focus will be (any questions or actions for the next meeting)

-**Create the minutes in a Word document using the template above.**
+**Create the minutes in a Google document using the template above.
+Put each of the 3 expected minutes in the Team Integration Manual**